RealShetro/syncmatica-1.12/README.md

 ## Project Status & Road Map

 v0.3.8 attempts to achieve compatability with 1.12.2
-- In doing so I change the way the mod starts up (client now starts when the first custom packet is received)
-- I also had to remove a detection for the removal of GUIs - this now might cause crashes under very rare conditions.
-Please look out for any kind of issues regarding this.

 The MaterialGatherings button is supposed, to aid with collecting the materials as a group.
 It should synchronize and simplify the collection of material across the server.
 As of now it does nothing.